NISHANTNAMANNIKHILAYUSH/JAVA-MINI-PROJECT-STUDENT-INFORMATION-SYSTEM-/README.md

 _______IMPORTANT PART_____________________________________________________________________________________________________________________

-### ✅ 3. now go to the xampp file were you install it -> now click on htdoc file-> now CREATE FILE  " student_system file "
+### ✅ 3. now go to the xampp file were you install it -> now click on htdoc file-> now CREATE FILE  " student_system "
 -> NOW PASTE ALL THE FILE IT